VishShaji/Operation-Analytics-and-Investigating-Metric-Spike-SQL/README.md

-# Operational Analytics and Investigating Metric Spikes
+# Operational Analytics and Investigating Metric Spikes | SQL

 This project showcases the power of data analysis for optimizing business operations and investigating unexpected metric fluctuations.
 I have leveraged my SQL expertise to unlock valuable insights from various datasets and tables.